a-kossakowski/a-kossakowski/README.md

 ## 📌 About Me

-My **bio**-journey was inspired by my Grandpa, Krzysztof Kręc, who was a mycologist graduated from [UMCS](https://www.umcs.pl/en/).
-Inspired by my Grandpa I delved into the depths of biology, **overcoming my disability**.
-I've found out that one can "make biology" by means other than working in a vetlab - that is how I discovered fascinating field of **bioinormatics**.
+My journey into bioinformatics was catalyzed by my grandfather, Krzysztof Kręc, a distinguished mycologist and an alumnus of [UMCS](https://www.umcs.pl/en/).
+Motivated by his legacy and my personal challenge with disability, I ventured into the world of biology, eventually discovering the transformative discipline of bioinformatics.
+I am committed to unraveling biological complexities at a molecular level, and my research portfolio is a testament to this dedication.
-As a passionate bioinformatic scientist, I've delved into the intricacies of life at the molecular level.

 ### Identifiers